 Second Decade: 2157–2167 — Institutionalization

 Franchise parishes with corporate logos.
 Commune gardens with elected councils.
-Waste settlements with unwritten codes that were more binding than any law.
+Waste settlements with unwritten codes more binding than any law.
 The streams became rivers, and rivers need banks.

 Third Decade: 2167–2177 — The Wars